premAI-io/premsql/docs/evaluation/dataset.md

 ├── dev.json
 ```

-Inside `dev_databases` we have different folder.
+Inside `dev_databases`, we have a different folder.
 Each folder is the name of the database.
-Under that folder we have the .sqlite folder.
-Additionally it as a `database_description` which contains the CSV files of the tables which are present in that database.
-The `dev.json` is a list of dictionary that has the following contents:
+We have a .sqlite folder under that folder.
+Additionally, it has a `database_description`, which contains the CSV files of the tables in that database.
+The `dev.json` is a list of dictionaries that has the following contents:

 ```JSON
 {